Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Water-repellent fabric actually works as advertised.
-Seat cushions are firmer than typical "lounge" sofas.
+Spill-resistant fabric works as advertised in day-to-day mess testing.
+Seat cushions feel firmer than many lounge sofas.

 Details: